 If you don’t have packing cubes, having elastic bands to secure the roll also works but it can be a bit more time consuming.

 I’m not entirely sure how much actual space is saved by me rolling things up, but it certainly made my suitcase more organised than usual.

-One thing to bear in mind though is that there’s not much room for compression if you do roll things up.
-I always have to bring things back from my trips – usually leaflets and papers, which means I always make sure there’s some extra space in my luggage.
+One thing to bear in mind is that there’s not much room for compression if you do roll things up.
+I always have to bring things back from my trips – usually leaflets and papers, but sometimes souvenirs – which means I always make sure there’s some extra space in my luggage.

-It also doesn’t do so well for bulkier items like jeans and jumpers – they just end up being huge lumps.
-For these, I’d still recommend just folding them and then laying them on top of your other items.
+It also doesn’t work so well for bulkier items like jeans and jumpers – they just end up being huge lumps.
+For these, I’d recommend just folding them and then laying them on top of your other items.

 - Underwear – number of nights you’re away plus one (just in case)